By Wade Ellett, Let’s move Quad Cities Outdoor Blogger

 Be sure to check the posted signs indicating whether or not the ice is safe for skating!

-If you like to run, and still want to get outside, there are more races coming up!
+If you like to run – and aren’t stopped by a little cold weather – there are races coming up!

-There’s always races going on in and around the Quad Cities, so keep your eye on upcoming runs here.
+There’s always a race going on in or near the Quad Cities, so keep your eye on upcoming runs here.

 5. Skiing and snowboarding